PÅTÅR special edition: From Uganda with love – a very special single-origin, 100% Arabica coffee

 Good coffee with an even greater aftertaste

-The White Nile region is a mountainous part of Uganda that provides a perfect setting for the Arabica bean – the soil and climate gives it a unique flavor; aromatic, sweet and mildly fruity, with notes of chocolate and vanilla.
+The White Nile region is a mountainous part of Uganda that provides a perfect setting for the Arabica bean – the soil and climate gives it a unique flavour; aromatic, sweet and mildly fruity, with notes of chocolate and vanilla.
 The cherries are carefully hand-picked, sorted, washed and dried before becoming gently roasted coffee beans.

 Uganda is the biggest coffee exporting country in Africa, yet the average size of a coffee farm is just a quarter the size of a football field.
 By supporting the initiative, IKEA contributes to the economic empowerment of smallholder farmers and their families.
 We’re happy and proud of PÅTÅR spedial edition – the newest member in our PÅTÅR coffee family.

-PÅTÅR special edition is a high-quality fresh and fruity medium roast, with subtle hints of vanilla and chocolate."
+PÅTÅR special edition is a high-quality fresh and fruity medium roast, with subtle hints of vanilla and chocolate.

 Meet the coffee farmers in the White Nile region that grow the beans for our PÅTÅR special edition coffee.